cml87/SpringCore_111_forJenkins/README.md

 ```
 In this example, we've set the profile manually , but we can pass it as VM option (eg. `-Dspring.profiles.active=prod`) or set is an environment variable in the terminal from where we run the java program.

+If we pass to `AnnotationConfigApplicationContext` a list of configuration classes having properties files with properties with the same key, the properties files of the right-most config class passed, will take precedence, and will override the values of the properties specified for the other config classes to the left.